ooliver1/a-level-project/writeup/writeup.typ

-  [Pause menu], [Screenshot of the pause menu + code to support.], [Start game button], [Screenshot of the menus with the start game button + code to support.], [Adjustable volume], [Screenshot of the settings menu with the volume sliders + code to support.], )
+  [Pause menu], [Screenshot of the pause menu + code to support.], [Start game button], [Screenshot of the menus with the start game button + code to support.], [Adjustable volume], [Screenshot of the settings menu with the volume sliders + code to support.], [Ball rolls naturally], [Screenshot of the ball rolling + code to support.], [Ball collides with obstacles], [Screenshot of the ball colliding with obstacles + code to support.], )

 == Design